SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 # Feature Analysis
 We aim to gain insights into which features we can utilize for our recommendation system.
 This analysis will be brief.
 For more information, check out the [notebook](https://github.com/SulmanK/2024-Recsys-Challenge/blob/main/2024_Recsys_Challenge_EDA.ipynb) which contains more in-depth feature analysis.

-## Questions:
+## Main Questions:
-These are questions we are looking to answer by the end of this analysis.
+These are questions we seek to address by the end of this analysis.

 !!! question "What features provide details about an article?"
     - Topic